What is skin aging?

 - Apply a good quality sunscreen lotion that protects from UV rays.

-- Develop a healthy eating habit and club it with adequate intake of water.
+- Develop a healthy eating habit and club it with an adequate intake of water.
 This keeps the skin hydrated and prevents it from drying and cracking.

 - Refrain from alcohol and smoking.

 - Try and cover your body in clothing as much as possible for all unavoidable daytime errands.
-For the exposed areas, apply sunscreen lotion as protector.
+For the exposed areas, apply sunscreen lotion as the protector.